Azerbaijan’s president accuses Russia of downing airliner in Christmas Day crash and covering up cause

 By Catherine Nicholls, CNN

-(CNN) — Azerbaijan’s President Ilham Aliyev has accused Russia of accidentally downing an airliner on Christmas Day in a disaster that killed 38 people, and covering up the cause.
+(CNN) — Azerbaijan’s President Ilham Aliyev has accused Russia of accidentally shooting down an airliner on Christmas Day in a disaster that killed 38 people, and covering up the cause.

+“We can clearly say today that the plane was shot down by Russia.
+This is a fact,” Aliyev said in a televised interview, according to a transcript posted on Azerbaijan’s presidential website.

+“No one can deny this fact,” Aliyev continued.
+“Again, we are not saying that this was done intentionally, but it was done.”

 Russia’s Federal Air Transport Agency first said the plane crashed after colliding with birds, though it later said Ukrainian combat drones and dense fog forced the plane out of Russian airspace.